hibernate/hibernate-reactive/README.md

 ## Limitations

 We're working hard to support the full feature set of Hibernate ORM.
-At present a few limitations remain.
+At present several minor limitations remain.

-### Mapping annotations

-The following Hibernate mapping annotations are not yet supported:

-- `@org.hibernate.annotations.Generated`
-- `@org.hibernate.annotations.CollectionId`

-### Natural key lookup

-There's no equivalent of `Session.byNaturalId()` in the reactive API.

-### Schema export

-Automatic update or validation of an existing database schema requires use of JDBC.
+- Automatic update or validation of an existing database schema require use of JDBC.
+- The annotation `@org.hibernate.annotations.CollectionId` is not yet supported.
+- There's no equivalent of `Session.byNaturalId()` for lookups based on fields annotated `@NaturalId`.